15 reasons...

 To drink

-A short walk towards the edge of town and perched just above the beach, Driftwood is a laidback bar in the style of a surf shack and it's an Instagramable delight to boot.
-Friendly staff, great beers, bar snacks, breakfasts, coffee - and benches on the beach...
+A short walk towards the edge of town and perched just above the beach, The Sundial is a laidback bar close to the surf school and it's an Instagramable delight to boot.
+Friendly staff, great beers, bar snacks, breakfasts, coffee - and benches right up to the beach...

 To walk